Disclaimer:

-Segment 1 (updated Dec 2024)
+Segment 1 (updated July 2025)

 This segment starts in Scott’s Head and walks straight up the main road through the village.
 There’s a dirt track and later onto a narrow trail, which zigzags its way up towards the Kwabier Plateau.
 This section is currently quite overgrown in places but still not difficult to follow.
 Note that the original trail ends where a bridge (destroyed in 2015) used to pass to the far side of a ravine.
 Instead the trail turns steeply uphill using some ropes in places until you emerge at the top and are treated with a beautiful view down onto Scott’s Head.
 The trail then passes diagonally left across the plateau but is seriously overgrown with guava trees.
 Then you pass an old well and climb slightly to the high-point of this segment where there is a shelter.
 There is then a steep but very clear descent through the forest, emerging on a farm track.
-The trail continues straight down the track until it reaches the paved Galion road at a trail hut on a sharp bend.
+The trail continues straight down the track until it reaches the paved Galion road at a trail hut (recently dismantled) on a sharp bend.
 After turning right and passing on the road for about 500m, the trail takes another right onto a dirt track (many people miss this turning and walk down the road to Soufriere), and from there heads downhill all the way to the sulphur junction just below the sulphur springs where this segment ends.

-Segment 2 (updated Dec 2024)
+Segment 2 (updated July 2025)

 This segment starts at the Soufriere Sulphur Springs and commences up a vague, uphill track on the right hand side of the car park (looking at it from the road you arrive on).
 Note that previously trail access was from paths that went up either the hot or the cold river.
 Blue/yellow marks can still be found in these areas and you can connect from the hot river onto the national trail, but it isn’t obvious where to exit the river.
 Many hikers make the mistake of starting up the trail that goes up the hot river, and then turns left and passes up to the sulphur deposits.
 The easiest track from next to the car park almost immediately passes on the left of a valve on the water pipe, which you will later step over numerous times on your way up the mountain, and leads you onto a tiny trail with some cables to help you up the first steep bit.
 The trail then continues to zigzag its way up to the water tank on the ridge.
 It then descends through the village of Tete Morne, passing a couple of taps (which can save you carrying too much water up the hill), and taking a left onto a smaller road, and another left onto a tiny track which cuts back and descends steeply towards a small ravine.
-From here, the trail traverses through some forest and farmland, before descending for quite some time, and passing through some very tall grass which has overgrown the trail (recently well cleared December 2024).
-It then emerges on a small road for just a few meters and leaves it again on a small track that passes next to a large, yellow house (note that the line marked on maps.me is wrong and takes you too high up the mountain here).
+From here, the trail traverses through some forest and farmland, before descending for quite some time, and then emerges on a small road for just a few meters and leaves it again on a small track that passes next to a large, yellow house (note that the line marked on maps.me is wrong and takes you too high up the mountain here).
 Shortly after there is building work in progress where the trail passes.
 Pass along the top of, and then down the far side of, the building site to find the continuation of the trail, heading onwards in a similar direction to which you entered it.
 It then descends on the left to another paved road (maps.me correct again at this point and onwards), and takes a left towards a farm shack with “no road, no vote” painted on it.
 On the road junction just above the shack is approximately the halfway point on the segment.
 Here you can “opt out” by continuing straight, which leads you through farmland to a cell phone tower, and right next to it turns left down a tiny trail onto the Pichelin basketball court.
 The main trail turns left up the mountain and follows the road for about 2.5km, and then turns left onto a smaller trail.
 The trail then ascends even higher onto the steep slopes of the mountain (Morne Plat Pays) passing an inconvenient fallen tree on the right-hand side of it (marked with yellow tape December 2024), traverses around the top for a while, and descends to two trail huts.
 Thankfully, some fantastic clearing work has been done recently on this section of the trail.
 A track then leads down onto a road, and straight along to the top of the hill in Bellevue Chopin where this segment ends.

-Segment 3 (updated Aug 2024)
+Segment 3 (updated July 2025)

 Approximately 15km long, 4-6 hours, okay condition, sparsely marked (Crossing the river Claire still the hardest bit to navigate).

 Starting at the top of the hill in Bellevue Chopin, the trail passes through the arch into the Chinese-style housing estate (re-housing scheme) and continues straight until the road turns into a farm track.
 Eventually the trail turns right off the farm track onto a good path which leads unbroken except by a couple of small ravines, all the way to the village of Giraudel.
 Blue/yellow marks lead through, and eventually up out the back of the village on a small track.
 The track eventually descends to a small farm gate, at which point the trail turns right onto a tiny track that descends steeply down to the river Claire.
 Finding the ascent on the far side of the river can be difficult.
-Before Hurricane Maria in 2017, the trail arrived at the river and crossed a bridge upstream of the trail on the far side.
+Before Hurricane Maria in 2017, the trail arrived at the river and crossed a bridge upstream.
 The trail now, however, arrives much further downstream, and passes up the river for about 10 minutes until two large boulders with faint blue/yellow marks on the top (now covered in vines) appear on the left.
 Up behind these boulders, the trail continues straight into the forest (do not follow the small track on the right that leads to a small farm shack) and makes its way up the side of the valley on a steep track all the way to the village of Morne Prosper.
 The trail turns right up the main road through Morne Prosper, almost immediately passing a tap, and turns to the north again, leading down a small track and onto a path that meanders through a few fields.
 A trail sign soon points onto the small, often muddy, trail that passes down to Wotten Waven, where this segment ends.

 Alternative route from Morne Prosper/Wotten Waven to the valley of desolation on the boiling lake trail:

-I passed this route in December, probably the first time anyone has since Hurricane Maria in 2017.
+I passed this route in December 2022, probably the first time anyone has since Hurricane Maria in 2017.
 The trail effectively no longer exists, although a good navigator will fine some blue/yellow marks as they pass through the forest.
 Some of the ridges that you must pass over were now almost impossible and quite dangerous to ascend.
 I strongly advise against attempting the trail.

-Segment 4 (updated Dec 2024)
+Segment 4 (updated July 2025)

 Approximately 14km, 4-5 hours, good condition (aside from a missing bridge very near the end which some will find quite treacherous when wet), sparsely marked but easy to follow.

-Segment 5 (updated July 2024)
+Segment 5 (updated July 2025)

 Approximately 17km, 5-6 hours, first half in good condition and second half abandoned for now because of landslides so walk the road instead.